A Night of Glamour and Giving: Celebrating a Decade of Impact at Elstree Studios

 Our thanks also go to the generous individuals and partners who hosted tables and helped bring the evening to life: Chris Andrew and Bernard Murphy from The Grove, Ange, Loraine and Monique De Napoli from Red Media, Daniel Rubin from the Dune Group, Jonny Sitton from My 1st Years, Jamie Moryouseff from Comfy Group, Simon Glyn, Ann and Charles Kessler, Navdeep Sheera, Andrew Jacobs, Maria Samoto-Le Dous from UNIQLO, Leslie Morgan from Two Blues Solar, Jeremy Tarn from Tarn & Tarn, Danny Bluestone from CACI, Meiqin Yan from BlackRock, Nigel Murchison from RHM Graphics, Ruth Rabin, Tracey Lacey-Smith and Steve Ryan, Andrew Soning from James Andrew International, Arthur Duke from Live-in Guardians, Alison Alexander from Branue, John Kellaway from Brand Infusion, and Karen Saragoussi from TeamTogs.
 And of course, we couldn't forget the incredible team of people and volunteers who made the event happen.
 Our thanks go to Soul Deli Studios, Jonny Bluestone Events, Jaden Moss from Tiger Media, Karen Ackerman, Ella Charkes and Jamie Brown from Two Boys, Shkelzen Kernaja, as well as the student volunteers and photographers.

 Throughout the evening, guests engaged in inspiring conversations, heard powerful stories of impact, and came together with a shared vision of making a lasting difference.
 The event underscored the power of collaboration, showing how businesses, philanthropists, and supporters can work together to create real change.
+To everyone who joined us in celebrating this milestone we want to say, thank you!
+Your support fuels our mission and helps us to create brighter futures for those facing unimaginable hardship.
+Here’s to the next decade of doing good — together.

 Turning Surplus Into Support